If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Remove items that could cause injury if the person falls or bumps into them.

-- Gently turn the person on his or her side so any fluid in the mouth can safely come out.
+- Gently turn the person on their side so any fluid in the mouth can safely come out.

 - Never try to force the person’s mouth open or put anything in it.

-- Place something soft (such as a pillow) under his or her head.
+- Place something soft (such as a pillow) under their head.

 - Most seizures aren’t life-threatening.
 You don’t need to contact a healthcare provider or an ambulance unless the person isn’t known to have epilepsy or unless the seizure lasts longer than 5 minutes.

 - When the seizure is over, watch the person for signs of confusion.
-Allow the person to rest or sleep if he or she wishes.
+Allow the person to rest or sleep if they wish.

 - Pregnancy complications: Uncontrolled seizures can affect the unborn baby.
 Epilepsy medicine may also affect the unborn baby.
 Decisions about taking medicine during pregnancy must be made by you and your healthcare provider, after talking about the risks and the benefits.